 How Many Worms Do You Need: Worms process up to half their body weight in waste per day.
 The number of worms you need to produce castings will depend on the amount of food scraps you and your family produce and size of your bin.

-Caring for Your Worm Bin
+Caring for Your Indoor Composting Worms

 Watch the Temperature: Indoor worms enjoy temperatures between 55°F and 77°F. Keep the bin away from extreme heat or cold, as these can be harmful.
-Place your worm bin in a warm, dark area like the basement, laundry room, or under the kitchen sink.
-Ensure it’s out of direct sunlight and away from drafts.

 When to Harvest Your Compost